RomanRiesen/thesis/Thesis/thesis.md

  In the scenario presented, a system designer may be interested in checking if certain requirements hold at runtime, when the rocket system is in operation.
 For our purposes we will consider the following properties:

- - The status must start at "prelaunch" and after that increase in order
+ - The stage must start at "Prelaunch" and after that increase in order
- - 10 seconds after firstStage the burnrate must be more than $20 kg/s$
+ - 1 second after FirstStage the burnrate must be more than $1800 kg/s$
- - The difference between $v_I$ and $v_d$ should always be less than $1 m/s^2$ when the status is either `firstStage` or `secondStage`
+ - The difference between $v_I$ and $v_d$ should always be less than $1 m/s^2$ when the stage is either `FirstStage` or `SecondStage`

 \begin{figure}[h]
 \centering